-FinTech company, Ebury, discovered that despite the challenges they faced in order to grow the business, it was the growth itself that proved the biggest risk.
+FinTech company, Ebury (external link), discovered that despite the challenges they faced in order to grow the business, it was the growth itself that proved the biggest risk.
 Hiscox have put together a case study documenting their rise to global success.

 The risk: Acquiring YouTube for $1.65 billion in 2006

 The reward: Google is now worth $132.1 billion – including a 160% growth on the initial YouTube investment